 Yet the faction did not consult with the Jedi Council in this regard which, while not explicitly mandated within the Code, was a tradition typically followed out of respect.
 That the group acted unilaterally against the threat was something they felt necessary, and the danger to the corporation was effectively nullified; their success was an early shield against criticism.

-Opponents of the Immersion faction claimed they, in protecting the corporation, had only acted to shore up funding for their own interests against their rivals in the Jedi Council, who were due to face election within the year.
+Opponents of the Immersion faction claimed they, in protecting the corporation, had acted only to shore up funding for their own interests against their rivals in the Jedi Council, who were due to face election within the year.
 Factions as a whole, as well as individual Jedi, often sought what many saw as corporate sponsorship for their political ambitions; a process reviled by many of the so-called 'apolitical' Jedi and yet utterly necessary for those who wished to serve on the Council.
-Several other factions, led by the Purity faction on Serenno, went so far as to demand the rogue Jedi be expelled from the Order entirely, and stripped of all their privileges.
+Several other factions, led by Purity on Serenno, went so far as to demand the rogue Jedi be expelled from the Order entirely, and stripped of all their privileges.

-The mere suggestion of exile raised the spectre of previous division within the Jedi, which had sown dissent and terrible conflict int he past, which had resulted in a great schism and resulting war; a situation most Jedi were desperate to avoid repeating, no matter their ostensible disagreements with other factions.
+The mere suggestion of exile raised the spectre of previous division within the Jedi, which had sown both dissent and, inevitably, terrible conflict in the past; the result being a great schism and resulting war.
+This was, naturally, a situation most Jedi were desperate to avoid repeating, no matter their ostensible disagreements with other factions.

-So the Council withheld its verdict, waiting for the current crisis to avert before exerting their influence by alternative means, designed to avoid direct conflict.
-At this time, the One Spirit faction began manoeuvring to make the Council subservient to a single High Jedi Master, and enshrine a more formal hierarchy throughout the Order itself.
+So the Council withheld its verdict, waiting for the current crisis to resolve itself before exerting their influence by alternative means, designed to avoid direct conflict.
+At this time, the One Spirit faction began manoeuvring to make the Council subservient to a single Supreme Jedi Master, and enshrine a more formal hierarchy throughout the Order itself.

 In fact, the prelude to the Clone Wars was neither the first time the Jedi had internally warred, nor the first time they had suffered a crisis of belief within their Order.

-For centuries the factions among the Jedi had debated their role in the galaxy, with one side or the other spending its time in the spotlight, counselling their allies and rivals alike as to how best interpret the Code and in what manner the Order should act unilaterally against perceived threats against the Republic, or how much of their independence to surrender to the will of the citizens of the galaxy.
-During eras when the Order remained controlled by a single powerful faction, or the balance of power between most or all of the factions remained such that no one group could defy the will of the collective, the Jedi Order remained at peace.
+For centuries the factions among the Jedi had debated their role in the galaxy, with one side or the other spending its time in the spotlight, counselling their kin as to how best interpret the Code and in what manner the Order should act unilaterally against perceived threats against the Republic, or how much of their independence to surrender to the will of the citizens of the galaxy.
+During eras when the Order remained tightly controlled by a single powerful faction, or when the balance of power between most or all of the factions remained such that no one group could defy the will of the collective, the Jedi Order remained at peace.

-Over a century before the crisis of the Clone Wars, the Third Jedi Schism, called the Great Scission, had separated the faction known colloquially as 'dark Jedi' from the politically dominant 'light Jedi', and had seen the former exiled from the boundaries of the Republic entirely.
+Over a century before the crisis of the Clone Wars, the Third Jedi Schism, also called the Great Scission, had separated the faction later known colloquially as 'dark Jedi' from the politically dominant 'light Jedi', and had seen the former exiled from the boundaries of the Republic entirely.
 This was what Purity were now seeking from Immersion; to essentially banish them from the politics of the Council and its codified restrictions just as the Sith faction had once become political pariahs and a mechanism for cathartic restoration within the Order itself.

-Should they have succeeded, many of the exiled Jedi would have become gifted mercenaries for hire; which Purity had already accused Immersion of becoming.
+Should they have succeeded, many of the exiled Jedi would have become gifted mercenaries for hire; which Purity had already suggested Immersion had essentially become.
 The Purity faction did not want the rest of the Order tainted by these beliefs, which argued for pragmatism and the integration - or, immersion - of the Order into a greater range of galactic activities without the appearance of financial benefit.

-Perhaps because of the existing tensions between notable Council members, and between the factions themselves, the dredging up of painful memories and a heightened sense of urgency surrounding the matter of the Council's effectiveness brought the situation to a head sooner and with more vitriol than any among on the Council could have predicted.
+Perhaps because of the existing tensions between notable Council members, between the factions themselves, the dredging up of painful memories and a heightened sense of urgency surrounding the matter of the Council's effectiveness brought the situation to a head sooner and with more vitriol than any among on the Council could have predicted.
 This new conflict was, therefore, quite different to previous iterations in scope and intensity, and quickly drew multiple factions into direct conflict.

-Inevitably, the nature of these many causes of conflict and the uniquely fractured nature of the Order itself resulted in a sequence of events which created a vastly greater consequence for the galaxy as a whole than almost any rupture which had come before it.
+Consequently, the multiple causes of conflict and the uniquely fractured nature of the Order itself resulted in a sequence of events which created a vastly greater consequence for the galaxy as a whole than almost any rupture which had come before it.